 1. Partner with other small businesses

-Let’s say you had an online store selling handmade crockery.
+Let’s say you had an online store selling handmade ceramic crockery.
 Partner with another small business owner that sells handmade vases and lean on each other’s audience by running a co-marketing campaign, such as:

 - Cohosting a webinar